oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-04-presets.md

   > Multiple CSAF validators might use the same preset name for different sets of tests.
   > Users are advised to carefully check the documentation of the tools to avoid incorrect assumptions.

 - `org_` followed by an organization identifier and an underscore (`_`): for any preset specified by an organization as a part of a public definition that can be implemented by different CSAF validators.
-  The organization identifier MUST only use the characters identified by the pattern `[0-9a-zA-Z-]`.
+  The organization identifier MUST only use the characters identified by the pattern `[0-9a-zA-Z-.]`.
-  The organization identifier MUST be registered with the OASIS CSAF TC.
+  The organization identifier MUST be registered with the OASIS CSAF TC prior to the publication of the definition.

 - `csaf_`: for any preset defined later on by the OASIS CSAF TC.

+To avoid collisions especially in the `x_` namespace, the reverse DNS notation for a domain under the author's own control MAY be used.

 Official presets are defined in different parts of the standard.